CategoriesNews Economy Real Estate Investment

 The first is the emergence of Lahore’s Central Business District.
 The Punjab Central Business District Development Authority (PCBDDA) has undertaken a government-backed urban regeneration initiative spanning over 105 hectares in the heart of the city, along the Gulberg Main Boulevard and Ferozepur Road corridor.

-The project, designed around vertical growth, smart infrastructure, and mixed-use zoning, has already generated over PKR 35.89 billion in revenue through the auction of commercial plots alone.
+The project, designed around vertical growth, smart infrastructure, and mixed-use zoning, has already generated over PKR 35.89 billion in revenue through the auction of commercial plots alone.ย

 With a preliminary investment estimate ranging between PKR 2,700 billion and PKR 3,000 billion, it represents the most ambitious urban development undertaking in Punjab’s history.
-Towers in the 500–700 feet range are planned.
-International-grade office space, luxury residences, retail podiums, and green mobility infrastructure are all part of the blueprint.

 Gulberg itself, immediately adjacent to the CBD zone, is already among Pakistan’s most commercially valuable addresses.
 It serves as the operational hub for banks, multinationals, professional services firms, and luxury retail.
 The CBD development is effectively the formal next chapter of what Gulberg has been building organically for four decades.